BhavanaMP/gitlearn/gitreadme.md

 - <git config --global user.email "yourmailid">
   Configs can be done once.
 Not needed everytime
 - <git config --list>
-- <git clone>
+- <git clone repourl>
   Creates a copy of remote repository on your local machine
 - <git fork>
   Creates a copy of remote repository on your github account
 - <git remote add origin repolink>
-  Eg: <git remote add https://github.com/BhavanaMP/gitlearn.git>
+  Eg: <git remote add origin https://github.com/BhavanaMP/gitlearn.git>
   Lets you add or link a remote repository to your created local repository.
 It creates alias of your remote repo, named as origin, in your local repo.
 - <git remote -v>
   Allows us check if the remote repo is linked to our local repo
+- <git remote rename origin desiredname>
+  Lets us rename the alias origin to your desired name
+- <git remote remove branchname> or <git remote rm branchname>
+  Removes the remote repository from our local repo
 - <git branch>
   Shows which branch you are on currently
 - <git branch branchname>